Armenia violates ceasefire 24 times throughout the day

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Taghibeyli, Javahirli, Garagashly, Ajarly, Marzili villages of Aghdam region, Horadiz village of Fuzuli region, as well as from positions located on nameless hills in Goranboy and Terter regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Shuraabad, Taghibeyli villages of Aghdam region, Kuropatkino village of Khojavend region, Garvand, Garakhanbayli, Horadiz villages of Fuzuli region, as well as from positions located on nameless hills in Goranboy, Terter and Aghdam regions.

 News DepartmentNews Author